captionpoint/captionpoint-plays/THE-ROOMMATE.md

 that's awesome!
 But
 Your roommate called me.
 (Will she pick up?
-But...no.
+But.. .no.
 He can't help her right now.)
-She said she had to leave for business and she wanted me to check in on you and I realized, we hadn't talked in a bit like a little bit and uh you left me some messages?
+She said she had to leave for business and she wanted me to check in on you and I realized, we hadn't talked in a bit like a little bit
+94
+and uh
+you left me some messages?
-That, franldy, were kind of
+That, frankly, were kind of
 crazy messages?
 so I thought...
 I'd call you